 But even with the auto loan payments starting up again, my credit had already received a history of late payments that were damaging not only my credit score but my ability to qualify for better interest rates on mortgages, loans, and credit cards.
 I realized that I made a mistake when I signed the loan for my friend.

 It is important to remember that cosigning on any loan represents that you are willing to take full responsibility for the loan getting paid as agreed.
 In the event that the account is not paid on time or payments are missed, the creditor has a right to collect money from you, as well as send negative information to the credit reporting agencies.

 Furthermore, if the account is sent to collections, the collection agency can try to collect from both the primary and the cosigner.
 This includes anything that the law permits, including legal action and negative reporting to the credit card agencies.

 Both applicants are equally responsible for payments getting made on the account.

 So why do people continue to co-sign when there are so many reasons not to?
 Often people confuse a co-signer or co-applicant with an authorized user.

 Co-signer vs Authorized user

-An authorized user on a credit card will have their own physical card and can make charges to the account like the primary user.
-However, the difference is that they are not responsible for payments.
+An authorized user on a credit card has their own physical card and can charge to the account just as the primary user does.
+However, the difference is that an authorized user is not responsible for payments.
 An authorized user cannot have their credit affected in the event that the account goes into default.